Rocscience/rs2-scripting/README.md

 ## Contribution Guidelines
 Contributions are welcomed to improve RS2's Scripting Feature.
 To make a contribution, follow the guidelines below:
 1. **Make Changes:** Start by making the necessary changes to the relevant `.py` file(s) to address the task or implement new features.
 2. **Install Dependencies:** Install the required dependencies specified in the `requirements.txt` file, as explained in the [Build](#build) section.
-It is reccomended that these dependancies be installed within a virtual environment.
+It is recommended that these dependencies be installed within a virtual environment.
 3. **Python Interpreter:** Select the same Python interpreter used to install the package.
 You can specify the interpreter in your virtual environment or project settings.
 4. **Testing:** Thoroughly test your changes to ensure they meet the project's requirements and do not introduce regressions.
 Consult the [Unit Testing](#unit-testing) section for more information.
 Include additional test cases to cover modifications to the project.
 5. **Pull Request:** After thorough testing and review, submit a pull request.
 Describe the purpose of your changes and reference any related issues.
 After review and approval, merge your changes into the main branch.